 Named for the tall, wooded bluffs along the many rivers of the region, Bluff Country is rich with restaurants, craft shops and small art galleries.
 For cross-country skiers, the scenic and relatively easy 42-mile Root River Trail runs along an old railway route and is groomed whenever there’s enough snow.

 The Mississippi River towns of Winona and Red Wing are home to some lovely B&Bs, as well.
-The famous quality of Red Wing Pottery and Red Wing Shoes make it worth a visit to their respective museums and factory stores.
+The famous quality of Red Wing Pottery and Red Wing Shoes makes a visit to their respective museums and factory stores worthwhile.
 Winona is home to several fine art museums and galleries, and hosts the Frozen River Film Festival every February.

 If your top priority is indoor fun—whether for romance, family time, or exploring the city from a plush home base—Minnesota’s hundreds of hotels have a huge range of amenities and services.
 If you’re traveling with the kids, many hotels and motels have indoor pools, and more than a dozen have waterparks, where all-day passes are included in the daily rate.